hazelcast/hazelcast/docs/design/jet/022-mongodb-connector.md

 situation it's questionable if each processor should deal with one collection or split it's work across collections.
 In the first iteration each processor will deal with one collection, Processor Supplier will create processors on each node per collection.

+Source and sink should take [read](https://www.mongodb.com/docs/manual/reference/read-concern/) and [write](https://www.mongodb.com/docs/manual/reference/write-concern/) concerns into consideration.

 #### SQL Connector
 The SQL Connector should support: